SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/azure-event-hubs/event-hub-cloud-to-cloud-source-migration.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Currently, Cloud to Cloud Event hub source supports only logs so only [ARM-based Azure Monitor Logs Collection](https://help.sumologic.com/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-logs-azure-monitor/) (functions prefixed with SUMOAzureLogs) can be migrated.
+Currently, **Cloud-to-Cloud Event hub source** supports only logs so only [ARM-based Azure Monitor Logs Collection](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-logs-azure-monitor/) (functions prefixed with SUMOAzureLogs) can be migrated.
 This source is available in all deployments including **fedramp**.

-Cloud To Cloud Sources have below advantages
+Cloud-to-Cloud Sources have below advantages:
 1. Less overhead of maintenance and upgrades, since cloud-to-cloud sources are upgraded automatically for bug fixes.
 2. Lesser cost since the old collection method is used to create multiple resources such as storage accounts, application insights, and azure functions in the customer’s account while cloud-to-cloud sources are hosted in sumo logic infra.
 On the other hand, a cloud-to-cloud event hub source requires you to create only an event hub in your Azure account.